Career Guidance Workshop

 The Bachelor of Communication degree is designed for students to develop skills to thrive in the media and communications industry nationally and internationally.
 It is future-focused with a core of media communication and marketing craft, along with critical thinking, creative media content and professional practice.
 Students will be able to produce tailored content, manage campaigns, understand and manage web and social marketing, and evaluate analytics.

-If students don’t meet the entry criteria for the degree, Te Ara Pūtake is a semester long introductory programme that delivers the basic knowledge and skills to prepare for a creative career.
-If students successfully complete the Certificate, they will be eligible to compete on merit for entry into the Bachelor of Communication programme.
-Journalism enthusiasts still at school might be interested in our one day STAR taster courses in Media Workshop.
-Potential students of any age can also come in as a ‘student-for-a-day’, which offers the opportunity to sample the Media Arts environment and teaching style before enrolling, or a book a tour to see our facilities.
+If students do not meet the entry criteria for the degree, they can consider starting with Te Ara Pūtake.
+This course is a semester-long introductory programme that delivers the basic knowledge and skills to prepare for a creative career.
+If students successfully complete this course, they will be eligible to compete on merit for entry into the Bachelor of Communication programme.
+Journalism enthusiasts still at high school might be interested in our one-day STAR taster course, 'Creative Media'.
+Interested students of any age can also take part in the ‘student-for-a-day’ experience.
+This experience offers students the opportunity to sample the Media Arts learning environment before enrolling or book a tour to see our facilities.

-If you're interested in graphic design, communication, moving image, digital media, painting, sculpture, photography, animation, interior design, fashion design, journalism, public relations, songwriting, or commercial music, Media Arts' programmes of study are a great place to begin your career.
+If you're interested in graphic design, communication, moving image, digital media, painting, sculpture, photography, animation, spatial design, journalism, public relations, songwriting, or commercial music, Media Arts' programmes of study are a great place to begin your career.